zero-to-mastery/resources/CSSResources.md

 - [CSS easing functions](https://easings.net/): Collection of easing functions bo be used in CSS transitions and animations.

 - [CSS-Doodle](https://css-doodle.com/): A web component for drawing patterns with CSS.

+- [Modern CSS Solutions](https://moderncss.dev/): A list of articles to solve old CSS problems with modern CSS solutions.